wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.4.21 =
+Version 4.4.21 contains a fix to an issue that affects daylight savings time as well as other minor bug fixes.
+It is recommended for all users.

 = 4.4.20 =
 Version 4.4.20 contains a minor bugfix and is recommended for all users.